abernier/abernier/articles/vanilla2react.md

-Transposing vanilla JS lib to a React component
+vanilla2react
 ===

-A pretty common scenario in a React environment is to transpose a JS library to a React component...
+A pretty common use case in a React environment is to transpose a vanilla JS library to a React component...

 [`canvas-confetti`](https://www.npmjs.com/package/canvas-confetti) is a popular vanilla-javascript library, with no React support, we'll take as an example.